aamnah/notes/src/blog/14_days_social_isolation.md

 - watched different prgramming streams on Twitch.
 Got noticed on 3 (Gatsbyjs, csharpfritz, Lana_Lux).
 They said my name on screem (fangirl moment).
 - finally called _Ami Jan_ today.
 Been meaning to but kept forgetting..
 - Fiigured out how to do Team Libraries in Figma.
 Now i can use the same colors within different projects and have them in sync without having to open the other file to copy that color code.
 Same for components.
 Awesome!
-- Fixed Recent Posts on the home page of this Gatsby site, sorted posts by date, and added support for _Draft_ status, i.e. not get the post if Draft
+- Fixed Recent Posts on the home page of this Gatsby site, sorted posts by date, and added support for _Draft_ status, i.e. not get the post if status is `draft`

+## Day 18

+April 04, 2020

+- watched two episodes of _Money Heist_ and two of _Chef's Table: France_
+- Cleaned the room a little.
+90% happy with the layout at this point.
+The view out the window at around 5pm (sunset) warmed my heart.
+Perfect day with green leaves and not a lot of heat.
+- started [C# Fundamentals](https://app.pluralsight.com/courses/0096b00d-2398-435a-82f7-3f5401408ab1/table-of-contents) on Pluralsight, finished the section on _Introducing C# and .NET_
+- Did a few lessons on C# on Codecademy too to maintain my streak